 One of the initial steps to take to improve your site speed is to go for a reliable and good host for your site.
 It is one of the main places where website owners need to shell out their money.
 You will definitely get tempted by many cheap shared hosting available in the market, but you should try to avoid them as much as possible.

 The risk of having multiple websites on your server could cost you your site speed.
 It is also true that a dedicated server might be way out of your budget unless you run a huge website.
-The best hosting option for small and mid-sized businesses is, therefore, going for a VPS.
+The best hosting option for small and mid-sized businesses is, therefore, going for a VPS hosting.
 This type of hosting can give you enough speed and security, along with being easy on the pocket.

 Another type of hosting that WordPress sites can go for is managed WordPress hosting, where a site will run on a server specially optimized for WordPress and all the technical requirements to run your website will also be taken care of.
 The prices are also within budget and would save you from spending exorbitantly on developing a managed hosting platform for yourself from scratch.